 Procedure for etching glass

-1. Clean any residue from the glass surface using glass cleaner or isopropyl alcohol and a lint-free cloth.
+1. First thing is to clean any residue from the glass surface using glass cleaner or isopropyl alcohol and a lint-free cloth.

 2. Design your stencil and create it.